UAE says Chinese vaccine 86% effective, offers few details

 The Sinopharm vaccine has been approved for emergency use in a few countries and the company is still conducting late-stage clinical trials in 10 countries.
 Morocco is gearing up for an ambitious COVID-19 vaccination program, aiming to vaccinate 80% of its adults in an operation starting this month that’s relying initially on the Sinopharm vaccine.

 Sinopharm’s shot relies on a tested technology, using a killed virus to deliver the vaccine, similar to how polio immunizations are made.
-Leading Western competitors use newer, less-proven technology to target the coronavirus’ spike protein using RNA.
+Leading Western competitors, like the shot made by Pfizer and its German partner BioNTech, use newer, less-proven technology to target the coronavirus’ spike protein using RNA.
+The United Kingdom already has begun vaccinating people with the Pfizer shot.

 Meanwhile Wednesday, Abu Dhabi announced it would resume “all economic, tourism, cultural and entertainment activities in the emirate within two weeks.”
 It attributed the decision to “successes” in halting the spread of the coronavirus.